-Believed to have been occupied by people called the Fremont, evidence indicates that they used the land for hunting and gathering in approximately 900 to 1100 C.E.
-However, no permanent housing structures were discovered, which suggests they only lived in the area seasonally.
-Original Fremont pottery discovered near the parks’ steel bridge, identified as Snake Valley pottery, is displayed at the Park Visitor Center at Cathedral Gorge State Park in Panaca.
+The first people to live in the region were the Fremont American Indians, who called the land in Idaho, Colorado, and Nevada home from 700 to 1300 AD.
+Though they used the land in this section of southeastern Nevada for hunting and fishing, no permanent housing structures have been discovered, which suggests they only lived here seasonally.
+Original Fremont pottery was discovered within modern day Echo Canyon State Park near the steel bridge, identified as Snake Valley pottery, and displayed at the Park Visitor Center at Cathedral Gorge State Park in Panaca.

 Early pioneers landed in the region because of the serious abundance of water, which sharply contrasts the surrounding low desert landscapes.
 Settlers first took advantage of water for farming and agricultural purposes, which still remains of serious importance to people living in the region today.
 To harness these natural resources a step further, Echo Canyon Dam was formed in 1970 to irrigate the valley’s expansive crops.

 Today, this impressive 65-acre reservoir is connected by waterway through the Meadow Valley Wash to Spring Valley State Park—a water system that eventually deposits all the way to Lake Mead in southern Nevada, just outside of Las Vegas.
 Though this recreational paradise is a portion of the Colorado River’s watershed, Echo Canyon and the area surrounding it is an example of typical Great Basin climate and vegetation.
 Be sure to keep your fishing tackle in town when headed to this part of Nevada—Echo Canyon reservoir is stocked with rainbow trout, largemouth bass, crappie and even some German browns.
 Boating here is prime, but even fishing from the shoreline is sure to satisfy the angler in all of us.